 We picked the E-Class up from Silverstone and drove it halfway up the country.
 Going down the M1 on a busy Thursday evening we stepped out of the car after 200 miles believing it walked on water.

 In the intervening period, we'd touched the brake and accelerator pedals less than a dozen times.
-And we'd been impressed by the Merc's genuine ability to steer itself – although it kept nagging us to hold the steering wheel every 10 seconds.
-However, a five mile traffic jam around Nottingham revealed how, at lower speeds, the computer didn't ask you to touch it and steer so much – to the point we were considering getting in the back and doing emails.
+We'd also been impressed by the Merc's genuine ability to steer for itself at times – although it kept nagging us to hold the steering wheel every 10 seconds or so.
+However, a five mile traffic jam around Nottingham revealed how, at lower speeds, the computer doesn't ask you to touch it and get involved with steering so much – to the point we were considering getting in the back and doing emails.
 No seriously.

-The problem comes when the traffic speeds up, when inevitably trying to see if the Merc can cope faster and tighter.
-At times it can, but then we became slightly alarmed by Steer Pilot's sudden inability to cope.
-We had to intervene quite quickly on a couple of occasions to make sure we didn't go off the road.
+The problem comes when the traffic speeds up.
+Inevitably, we try to see if the Merc can cope when the going gets faster and the bends tighter.
+And at times it can.
+But on a couple of occasions, we became slightly alarmed by Steer Pilot's sudden inability to cope with the tightness of a motorway bend.
+We had to intervene (quite quickly) on a couple of occasions to stop the car going off the road.

 Driving the E-Class with this system, you can see why people crash Teslas.
-For a good two hours the system had performed infallibly and we had begun to completely trust it.
+For a good hour in traffic, the system had performed infallibly and we had begun to completely trust it.
 And it's here that the reality check must kick in, because this E-Class isn't truly autonomous – and, we stress to point out, it never claims to be.

-In reality, other than in a traffic jam, it should be having your input.
+In reality, other than in a traffic jam, it needs your input.
 But the technology is so "nearly there" than in many circumstances beyond slow moving traffic, it feels like it doesn't need you.
 That statement opens up a whole, much bigger debate we need to go through on the way to fully autonomous cars.
 But that's for another time.